Anxiety Therapy in NYC

 Social Anxiety Disorder (Social Phobia)

-Social Anxiety Disorder involves an intense fear of social situations where one may be judged negatively, worry about embarrassing oneself, intense fear of interacting with strangers, avoidance of social situations, as well as physical symptoms like blushing, sweating, trembling, and difficulty speaking, among others.
+Social Anxiety Disorder involves an intense fear of social situations in which one may be judged negatively, a fear of embarrassing oneself, a fear of interacting with strangers, avoidance of social situations, and physical symptoms such as blushing, sweating, trembling, and difficulty speaking, among others.
 This fear leads to avoidance of social interactions, which may limit educational, occupational, and personal opportunities.
 People with social anxiety often have trouble finding and building relationships, as their fear can prevent them from interacting with others.

 Panic Disorder